-An Interview with Alastair Blair Women in Business, Women Leaders, Women In Finance...
+An Interview with Alastair Blair Womens Day, Women Leaders, Women in Business...

 With International Women’s Day being today, who better to discuss the place of women in recruitment (and work in general) than Jayne Halperin, Senior Director at Cedar…?

 How difficult was it for you, as a woman, to advance in your career in recruitment?

 “About 20 years ago, when I started out as a recruiter at the sharp end of the business, not only did I report almost exclusively to men but the vast majority of the clients were also male.
 Moreover, there is no doubt that because I didn’t watch/play golf/football I was excluded from a lot of conversations.”